keras-team/keras-io/guides/md/writing_a_training_loop_from_scratch.md

 <div class="k-default-codeblock">
 ```
 Start of epoch 0
-Training loss (for one batch) at step 0: 134.3001
+Training loss (for one batch) at step 0: 99.8348
 Seen so far: 64 samples
-Training loss (for one batch) at step 200: 1.3430
+Training loss (for one batch) at step 200: 1.7872
 Seen so far: 12864 samples
-Training loss (for one batch) at step 400: 1.3557
+Training loss (for one batch) at step 400: 1.2578
 Seen so far: 25664 samples
-Training loss (for one batch) at step 600: 0.8682
+Training loss (for one batch) at step 600: 1.2309
 Seen so far: 38464 samples
-Training loss (for one batch) at step 800: 0.5862
-Seen so far: 51264 samples
-Training acc over epoch: 0.7176
+Training acc over epoch: 0.6845
-Validation acc: 0.8403
+Validation acc: 0.7683
-Time taken: 4.65s
+Time taken: 4.16s
 ```
 </div>

 <div class="k-default-codeblock">
 ```
 Start of epoch 1
-Training loss (for one batch) at step 0: 0.4264
+Training loss (for one batch) at step 0: 0.7814
 Seen so far: 64 samples
-Training loss (for one batch) at step 200: 0.4168
+Training loss (for one batch) at step 200: 0.4360
 Seen so far: 12864 samples
-Training loss (for one batch) at step 400: 0.6106
+Training loss (for one batch) at step 400: 0.8505
 Seen so far: 25664 samples
-Training loss (for one batch) at step 600: 0.4762
+Training loss (for one batch) at step 600: 0.7776
 Seen so far: 38464 samples
-Training loss (for one batch) at step 800: 0.4031
-Seen so far: 51264 samples
-Training acc over epoch: 0.8429
+Training acc over epoch: 0.8263
-Validation acc: 0.8774
+Validation acc: 0.8106
-Time taken: 5.07s
+Time taken: 4.17s

 ```
 </div>